-This principle is illustrated by the example in Fehler!
-Verweisquelle konnte nicht gefunden werden. .
-In this example, the cloudlet properties (Windows 7 OS, x86-64 architecture and 8 cores) match the second set of cloudlet requirements (Windows 7 OS, x-86-64 architecture, and a minimum of 4 cores), which means that the cloudlet is a valid offload site for the application server.
+This principle is illustrated by the example in Figure 11.
+In this example, the properties of Cloudlet 1 (Windows 7 OS, x86-64 architecture and 8 cores) match the second set of cloudlet requirements (Windows 7 OS, x-86-64 architecture, and a minimum of 4 cores), which means that the cloudlet is a valid offload site for the application server.